qgis/QGIS-Enhancement-Proposals/qep-403-clientside-comments.md

 ![client set](images/qep403/client-side-comment.png)

-If no client-side comment is defined (it's `NULL`- removed again using the x-arrow on the right), the server-side comment is taken into account again.
+If no client-side comment is defined (it's `NULL`- removed again using the x-arrow on the right), the server-side comment is taken into account and it's displayed as placeholder text (gray) again.

 When a client-side comment contains an empty string (`""`), the client-side comment is taken into account, and **not** the server-side comment.
 This means using an empty string will prevent any comment from being displayed at all.